tomarv2/tfremote/README.md

-# Terraform remote state management for AWS, Azure, and GCP
+# Terraform remote state management for AWS, Azure, and Gcloud

-A Python package to manage Terraform remote state across AWS, Azure, GCP, and AliCloud(in progress).
+A Python package to manage Terraform remote state across AWS, Azure, Gcloud, and AliCloud(in progress).

 To install package run: `pip install tfremote`